Court Interdict - 13 October 2016

 Students who applied and qualified for NSFAS FUNDING in 2016, should please report to their registered Campus Financial Aid Offices urgently to check if their names appear on the lists published on notice boards.
-The DEADLINE to sign contracts is 15 SEPTEMBER 2016.
+The DEADLINE to sign contracts has been extended to 20 OCTOBER 2016.
 Students who fail to sign contracts will have their 2016 NSFAS applications cancelled.
 T&C’s apply.

 TUT is a cashless institution and only accepts on-site payments by credit or debit card.
 All other payments should be made by EFT or directly at the bank.
 Proof of payment should be submitted upon registration.
 TUT’s banking details are available on Student Account Guide.